 Linear Discriminant Analysis in R: An Introduction

-Linear Discriminant Analysis (LDA) is a well-established machine learning technique for predicting categories.
+Linear Discriminant Analysis (LDA) is a well-established machine learning technique and classification method for predicting categories.
 Its main advantages, compared to other classification algorithms such as neural networks and random forests, are that the model is interpretable and that prediction is easy.
+Linear Discriminant Analysis is frequently used as a dimensionality reduction technique for pattern recognition or classification and machine learning.

 The intuition behind Linear Discriminant Analysis